weeeBox/mobile-system-design/README.md

 We need to provide real-time notifications support as a part of the design.
 Bellow are some of the approaches you can mention during the discussion:
 - **Push Notifications**:
   - pros:
-    - easier to implement compared to a dedicated service
+    - easier to implement compared to a dedicated service.
-    - can wake the app in the background
+    - can wake the app in the background.
   - cons:
-    - not 100% reliable
+    - not 100% reliable.
-    - may take up to a minute to arrive
+    - may take up to a minute to arrive.
-    - relies on a 3rd-party service
+    - relies on a 3rd-party service.
-    - users can opt-out easily
+    - users can opt-out easily.
 - **HTTP-polling**
 Polling requires the client to periodically ask the server for updates.
 The biggest concern is the amount of unnecessary network traffic and increased backend load.
   - **short polling**: the client samples the server with a predefined time interval.